GregNicholas/job-listings/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Filter job listings based on the categories
+- Filter job listings based on the categories.
+Jobs shown should have all of the selected filters

 ### Links